-Thali, the Indian establishment in award-winning chef Liam Tomlin’s restaurant stable, offers diners a veritable feast of spectacular, modern Indian cuisine.
+Thali, the Indian establishment in award-winning chef Liam Tomlin’s restaurant stable, offers diners a veritable feast of spectacular modern Indian cuisine.

-Like all of Liam Tomlin (of Chefs Warehouse fame) restaurants, the tapas plate for two is the star of the show.
+The food served at Thali is, quite simply, breathtaking.
+Like all restaurants from Liam Tomlin (of Chefs Warehouse fame), the tapas plate for two is the star of the show.
 Here it is, apart from some oysters to start, the only item on the menu.
-You might wonder at such a ‘limited’ offering.
-And yet as plate after plate, platter after platter, arrives at the table, bearing 8 dishes in total, you’ll be amazed at the generosity of the whole.
-It is a glorious feast of tastes and textures, and evidence of a chef supremely confident in the unique building blocks, the careful layering of flavours, that comprise Indian cuisine.
-At work in the kitchen is head chef (? ), and clearly, he knows his way around the spice rack.
+You might wonder at such a ‘limited’ offering; yet, as plate after plate and platter after platter arrives at the table, bearing 8 dishes in total, you’ll be amazed at the generosity of the whole.
+It’s a glorious feast of tastes and textures, and evidence of a chef supremely confident in the unique building blocks and the careful layering of flavours that comprise Indian cuisine.
+At work in the kitchen is head chef JP van der Haar and clearly he knows his way around the spice rack.

-The humble mung bean is lifted to dal greatness thanks to the presence of a beautifully tangy braised tomato sauce.
+The humble mung bean is lifted to dhal greatness thanks to the presence of a beautifully tangy braised tomato sauce.
 Crispy, deep-fried spinach bhaji are adorned with a fresh mint and coriander dressing and then, to add some earthy balance, a deeply smoky, sweet date and tamarind sauce.
 A dish showcasing three ways with cauliflower is a marvel of spicy and piquant tastes and cleverly contrasting textures.
 Tandoori chicken skewers arrive in a small, gleaming tandoor oven at the table, leaving a mouth-watering, smoky trail in its wake.
 Served with a cooling cucumber raita and a robust tomato chilli jam, the flavours explode in the mouth.

 There is dessert as well, to be ordered separate from the tapas for two.
-I’ve heard good things about the kulfi ice cream (in flavours like rose & pistachio) and confess to be very enamoured of the idea of the chai custard with almond praline and spiced banana bread.
+I’ve heard good things about the kulfi ice cream (in flavours like rose and pistachio) and confess to be very enamoured by the idea of the chai custard with almond praline and spiced banana bread.
 But that will have to wait for a next visit – to which I look forward with great anticipation.

-You would be forgiven for forgetting, perhaps one starry summer’s night, seated at one of the courtyard tables under the twinkling lights, that you are in fact in Cape Town, and not India.
+You would be forgiven for forgetting – perhaps one starry summer’s night, seated at one of the courtyard tables under the twinkling lights – that you are in fact in Cape Town, and not India.
 The décor here is just exactly right.
 The feeling is exotic without veering into kitsch, with a colour scheme of browns, moody blues and bright copper accents.
 The music – relaxed electro-pop with a modern Indian slant – also helps to set the vibe.
-We visited on a quiet Friday afternoon but come sundown I’d imagine this spot would be hopping.
+We visited on a quiet Friday afternoon, but come sundown I’d imagine this spot would be hopping.

 Perfectly on point – staff are well-versed in the intricacies of the various dishes.
 They seem keen to be there, and genuinely delighted at the dazzled expressions on diners’ faces.

 Eat Out critics dine unannounced and pay for their meals in full.
-Read our editorial policy here.
+Read our full editorial policy here.